Myron Bolitar series

 The Myron Bolitar series of thrillers are written by Harlan Coben with a series protagonist of the same name.

-The Myron Bolitar series debuted with Deal Breaker (1995) and is currently 11 novels through Home (2016).
+The Myron Bolitar series debuted with Deal Breaker (1995) and is currently 12 novels through Think Twice (2024).
 A spin-off young adult book series featuring Myron's nephew Mickey Bolitar was created in 2011 with the release of Shelter.
 Windsor Horne Lockwood III, a major supporting character in Myron's series, received his own standalone novel Win in 2021.

 The Bolitar series of novels have garnered four major crime fiction awards for Coben: an Edgar (for Fade Away), a Shamus (Drop Shot), an Anthony (Deal Breaker), and the RBA Prize for Crime Writing (Live Wire).